Stephen Maguire: 2018–present: Tour Championship winner (2020)

 Maguire made a strong start to the 2018–19 season; with wins against Joe Perry and Kyren Wilson, he reached the semi-finals of the Riga Masters but lost 1–5 to Jack Lisowski.
 In October, he advanced to the semi-finals of another ranking event, the English Open, but this time lost 3–6 to Stuart Bingham.
 He performed fairly well at the UK Championship where he progressed to the quarter-finals, but was beaten 1–6 by Mark Allen.
-After strong performances over the past two seasons, Maguire returned to the Masters for the first time since 2015; however, he was outscored 712–190 by his opponent Mark Selby and lost 2–6.
+Maguire returned to the Masters for the first time since 2015; however, he was outscored 712–190 by his opponent Mark Selby and lost 2–6.
 He reached his third semi-final of the season at the German Masters in February, but was defeated by Kyren Wilson 6–1.
 At the 2019 World Championship, Maguire won both of his first two rounds against Tian Pengfei and James Cahill, the latter ending in a final-frame decider, but was unable to replicate the same feat against Judd Trump in the quarter-finals, losing 6–13.

 In September 2019, Maguire won the Six-red World Championship for the second time, after beating his fellow countryman John Higgins 8–6 in the final.
 In December, he reached the final of the UK Championship for the third time, his first appearance in the final since 2007.
 Despite losing the first four frames to his opponent, Ding Junhui, Maguire managed to recover to 3–5 at the end of the first session.
 In the second session, after making back-to-back centuries, he was only 6–8 behind but lost two more frames and the match 6–10.
 The highlight of the extended 2019–20 season for Maguire was the Tour Championship in June, where he beat Mark Allen 10–6 in the final, to secure the £150,000 winner's prize and his first ranking event title since 2013.
 At the 2020 World Championship, he was defeated 3–10 by Martin Gould.
 Maguire began 2021 with a win over Mark Selby at the Masters, before a 5–6 loss to eventual champion Yan Bingtao.

-At the 2022 Masters, Maguire was beaten in the first round by Mark Selby 36.
+At the 2022 Masters, Maguire was beaten in the first round by Mark Selby 3–6.

-At the 2022 World Championship, Maguire beat rival Shaun Murphy in the first round 108.
-He went on to reach the quarter-final where he lost heavily to Ronnie O'Sullivan 513.
+At the 2022 World Championship, Maguire beat rival Shaun Murphy in the first round 10–8.
+He went on to reach the quarter-final where he lost heavily to Ronnie O'Sullivan 5–13.

 At the 2024 World Championship, Maguire beat Ali Carter 107 in the first round and Shaun Murphy 139 in the last 16.
-In the quarter-final he lost 813 to David Gilbert.
+In the quarter-final he lost 8–13 to David Gilbert.

-At the 2025 Championship League, Maguire beat Joe O'Connor 31 to win his seventh ranking event, five years after his last.
+At the 2025 Championship League, Maguire beat Joe O'Connor 3–1 to win his seventh ranking event, five years after his last.